luciotato/LiteScript/doc/compile-from-js.md

    - target: 'js'

-   - single: false # single file: when true dependencies are not compiled.
-Set to true, for single file compilation.
+   - single: false # Set to true, for single file compilation (dependencies are not compiled)

    - storeMessages: false # set to true to store compiler messages. retrieve messages with *getMessages()*.

-   - skip: false # Skip validation phase. set to true
+   - skip: false # Skip validation phase. set to true fro single file compilation.

-   - nomap: false #do nor generate mapSource.
+   - nomap: false #do not generate mapSource.

    - browser:false #compile for browser: "window" is the global scope instead of "global"